 When the cruise stops off at different ports along the journey, you’ll get the opportunity to join excursions and tours as part of a group or independently.
 Again, there are likely singles meet ups arranged, which are perfect if you’re looking to explore various destinations, but don’t want to go alone.

 Whether you’re looking for some sunshine on a cruise around the Greek Islands, or thinking of heading further afield to somewhere like Asia, a solo cruise holiday is something worth considering.
-A two-week cruise holiday around the Greek Islands in peak season will generally start at around £1,000, with all food and several tours included in the price.

 A city break is the perfect holiday choice if you’re looking for a quick escape where you can immerse yourself in culture and sights.
 However, as they’re usually associated with being quite hectic, this can often put some people off, especially those who’re travelling alone.
 Therefore, an organised solo holiday could be ideal if you’re looking to experience some of the wonderful cities located across Europe and beyond, but don’t want to go on your own.